seohsirk/next-supabase-ai-template/README.md

 Apps pass down the configuration to the packages - and the packages provide the corresponding logic and components.

+#### Imports and Paths

+When importing something from a package or an app, you will use the following paths:

 - When you import something from a package, you will use `@kit/package-name` (e.g., `@kit/ui`, `@kit/shared`, etc.).
 - When you import something from an app, you will use `~/` (e.g., `~/lib/components`, `~/config`, etc.).

+#### Non-Route Folders

 Non-route folders within `app` will be prefixed with an underscore (e.g., `_components`, `_lib`, etc.).
 This makes it obvious that these folders are not routes and are used for shared components, utilities, etc.

+#### Server Code

+The files localed in `server` folders are to be assumed as server-side code.
+They are not meant to be used in the client-side code.
+This helps everyone understanding where the code is meant to be run, since the lines are very blurry in Next.js.

 ### 2. Environment Variables